All posts tagged: workforce

 About Junior Achievement of South Florida

 Founded in 1959, Junior Achievement of South Florida aims to inspire and prepare youth to succeed in a global economy.
 It trains the next generation of business leaders, employees and consumers by educating students about financial literacy, entrepreneurship and work readiness.
-With the help of over 7,000 trained corporate and community volunteers and mentors, JA delivers over 20 unique programs to 50,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion on the Broward College North Campus, a first-class facility housing two JA BizTowns and JA Finance Park.For more information, call (954) 979-7100 or visit www.jasouthflorida.org.
+With the help of over 7,000 trained corporate and community volunteers and mentors, JA delivers over 20 unique programs to 50,000 students in classrooms throughout Broward and south Palm Beach counties and at JA World Huizenga Center at the Lillian S. Wells Pavilion on the Broward College North Campus, a first-class facility housing two JA BizTowns and JA Career Discovery Park.For more information, call (954) 979-7100 or visit www.jasouthflorida.org.

 About Fort Lauderdale County Club (FLCC)